 On the GVG, vehicles that meet a higher air pollution standard produce lower levels of harmful pollutants than vehicles of the same fuel type that meet a lower standard.
 The air pollution standard column reports on the standard to which the particular vehicle has been successfully certified in Australia.

-Under the emission standards, the emission limits applicable to a particular vehicle vary according to the mass of the vehicle, its fuel type and whether it is a passenger or goods carrying vehicle.
+Under the emission standards, the emission limits applicable to a particular vehicle vary according to the mass of the vehicle, its fuel type and whether it is a passenger or light commercial vehicle.
 Diesel vehicles have a higher emission limit for oxides of nitrogen, while petrol vehicles have a higher emission limit for carbon monoxide.

-All new vehicles produced from 1 November 2016 will be required to comply with ADR 79/04 - Emission Control for Light Vehicles, which adopts the full requirements of the international standard developed through the United Nations World Forum for the Harmonisation of Vehicle Regulations (UN Regulation 83/06), commonly known as Euro 5.
+All new light vehicles produced from 1 November 2016 are required to comply with Australian Design Rule 79/04 (Emission Control for Light Vehicles), which adopts the full requirements of the international standard commonly known as Euro 5.
 Diesel vehicles are required to meet a particle number limit to comply with this standard.

-A number of manufacturers have provided evidence to the Department to verify that some of their vehicles sold in Australia meet the latest European vehicle emission standard commonly known as Euro 6.
-This standard will form the basis of the next UN emission standard for light vehicles (UN Regulation 83/07) and requires direct injection petrol vehicles to meet a particle number limit.
+A number of manufacturers have provided evidence to the Department to verify that some of their vehicles sold in Australia meet the latest standard commonly known as Euro 6.
+This standard imposes tighter limits on oxides of nitrogen for diesel vehicles and requires direct injection petrol vehicles to meet a particle number limit.

 Because the data for air pollution standard column is based on the emission standard to which the vehicle has been certified in Australia, the GVG provides the capacity to identify vehicles with advanced air pollution performance.
 It should be noted, however, that some vehicle models may be certified to a different emission standard in other countries.
 The decision to certify a vehicle to the minimum standard only in Australia, or a more stringent standard, is at the discretion of vehicle manufacturers.